Privileged (TV series): Episodes

 The CW was pleased with the show's initial performance, and in November 2008, extended its original season on order by five episodes, bringing the episode total up to eighteen.

 The show's original timeslot was Tuesdays at 9 p.m., where The CW aired the first ten episodes.
 The next two episodes of Privileged were tested in a new timeslot, on Mondays, December 1 and 8, 2008, at 9 p.m.
 However, those episodes were also rebroadcast the following night at 9 p.m./ET, in the show's usual time slot, and Privileged continued midseason in the same Tuesday timeslot beginning January 6, 2009.
 The first season ended with the caption "To be continued ..."
 However, on May 19, 2009, The CW announced that they would not be renewing Privileged for a second season.

 Streaming

-The series is available to stream on The CW's free digital-only network, CW Seed.
+The series is available to stream on Tubi in the US.